How Do Credit Reference Agencies Decide Your Credit Score?

 The chart above indicates the score ranges for ‘Fair, Good, and Excellent’ for Experian, Equifax and TransUnion.
 As you can see, each system has a different score rating – so you can rest assured knowing that one score with a CRA does not mean it will be bad in another CRA.

 Lendwise does not take responsibility for any financial problems.
-The content was created to offer support and understanding of credit scores.
+The content created was to offer support and understanding of credit scores.
 If you are unsure, make sure you seek independent advice.